The Essentials of Teaching Business English Online and In Person

 Learn how to use podcasts and videos in the ESL classroom with Bridge’s Micro-credential courses.

-Understand your students’ lifestyle.
+Understand your students’ lifestyles.

 Unlike students in other ESL classes, Business English students are probably attending class just before or after work, and your hours may be either very early or late.
 Additionally, your students’ busy lives may prompt them to cancel or change their class hours at the last minute due to work-related problems that arise.
 Be understanding and flexible if you can, and remember that the higher pay usually makes up for any scheduling issues.